 The smaller tables that accommodated 6 guests had these exotic botanicals that were designed in large sea conchs.
 Pine cone ginger and cattleya orchid sprays were the focal points of these vivid designs.

-Designer, Jim Bullock, designed the pool lighting in a similar way to a 2001 Venetian -themed debutant ball he and Ken did in Houston.
+Designer, Jim Bullock, designed the pool lighting in a similar way to a 2001 Venetian-themed debutant ball he and Ken produced in Houston.
 He used gobos to throw images of sea life on the bottom of the pool.

 Other designs were sent as Show Stopper’s gifts to appoint different areas of the clint’s hotel suite.
 The above design was sent to various helpers, members of the client’s staff and new friends that Show Stoppers made during this wonderful project.